 This is a story about maturing.
 It was inspired by a statement that I made in ‘The Shore’ that my Dad steered me away from volunteering for Vietnam.
-It has nothing to do with boating.
-Remember, this site is dedicated to my Grandchildren.

 The elitist view of American history that is taught in American schools is poor preparation of our kids to be good citizens.
 It’s based on the premise that American greatness was the natural order of things.
 Less than heroic events like wiping out the American indigenous people, slavery, Jim Crow and Vietnam don’t smell in most American history textbooks.
 James Loewen’s Lies My Teacher Told Me is a good primer on that and how badly American history is taught.

 There was little American greatness in 1787 when delegates to the Constitutional Convention met to rescue the potential greatness of the Revolutionary War from the ineptness of the Articles of Confederation.
-Against almost impossible odds, they produced a representative federal government never before tried on such a large scale that has survived 250 years and until recently, a blueprint for progressive government worldwide.
+Against almost impossible odds, they produced a representative federal government never before tried on such a large scale that has survived 250 years and until recently, served as a blueprint for progressive government worldwide.